GoogleCloudPlatform/terraform-example-foundation-app/7-app-build-deploy/README.md

    - transactions

 ## Setup to run via Cloud Build
-1. Change directory to outside `terraform-example-foundation-app` using `cd ..`, to confirm you run `ls` and you should see `terraform-example-foundation-app` listed
+1. Change directory to outside `terraform-example-foundation-app` using `cd ..`, to confirm you run `ls` and you should see `terraform-example-foundation-app` listed.
 1. Clone Bank of Anthos repo.
    ```
    git clone https://github.com/GoogleCloudPlatform/bank-of-anthos.git